CBM Book & Production Partner Broadcast Drama Project

 Their love develops, but the officer is forced to leave Clifton when posted to command trench warfare raging in France.

 Returning home less than a year later the captain is mentally broken, struggling to re-establish his command and authority, and eventually succumbs to his grievous injuries.

 This story is told in regressive mode as Emily recounts her time at the school, interwoven with diarists’ fact and creative fiction.

 The Whispering Tree readers’ journey is a moving, uplifting and at times a tragically sad story of the children Emily helped to teach.
 Emily’s support had also extended to their parents’ harsh and suffocated hillside existence.

-Visually rich with fine detail, scripting provides a powerful insight into daily life of turn-of-the-century education, and of the harsh village life endured.
+Rich in fine detail, scripting provides a powerful insight into daily life of turn-of-the-century education, and of the harsh village life endured.

-Production suspended due to COVID-19.
+Production suspended due to Covid-19.